jugmac00/flask-reuploaded/docs/configuration.rst

 |                           | Include the trailing slash.                      |
 +---------------------------+--------------------------------------------------+

-You should ensure that each `UploadSet` you are creating had set its destination directory, otherwise you will get a `RuntimeError` exception.
-To avoid this error you should set `UPLOADED_[SETNAME]_DEST` or `UPLOADS_DEFAULT_DEST`.
+You should ensure that each `UploadSet` you are creating has set its destination directory, otherwise you will get a `RuntimeError` exception.
+To avoid this error, you should set `UPLOADED_[SETNAME]_DEST` or `UPLOADS_DEFAULT_DEST`.